yuetung/The-Game-Which-You-Are-A-Ball/readme.md

 ~~Earth powerups to multiplayer: no animation; warning: Trying to send command for object without authority.~~

+ROCKS ARE BAD, SHOULD JUST ATTACH TO PLAYER, MIGHT NOT NEED TO BE SERVERSIDE

+If we have to detach rockspawner from parent, it's difficult to fix the latency issues.

+Attach to player and ignore player's rotations

 HP not syncing well sometimes.

 Some error messages when rocks lose their level, networktransform sending for non existing object